 A higher CTR will help improve your Quality Score (QS) which alone will bring down your CPC.
 A higher CTR also allows you to outrank your competitors even if they are bidding more than you.
 Google wants to give its customers the best results possible so it’s going to favour Text Ads with the higher CTRs.

 Here are five ways you can improve your Google Ads CTR:

 Write Compelling Ad Copy

 I cannot express enough that you need to spend time writing your Text Ads.
 It’s not simply a case of writing any ol’ text so that you can set your campaigns live.
 And it’s not a case of writing them once and letting them run forever.

 Including your Ad Group’s keywords in your Ad Copy is vital to improving your click-through rate.
 Search for a product yourself – aren’t you more inclined to click on the ad(s) that contain what you’re looking for?
 On top of this, a strong call to action to entice the user into clicking your ad will improve your success.

 Effective Display Paths

-An effective Display URL is one that includes your keyword(s)where possible.
-Google allows for 30 characters, separate into two parts, each of 15 characters, with a hyphen inbetween.
+An effective Display Path is one that includes your keyword(s) where possible.
+Google allows for 30 characters, separated into two parts, each of 15 characters, with a hyphen in between.

 Create Single Keyword Ad Groups (SKAGs)

 One method to allow you to include your search terms in your Text Ads is to separate your keywords into Single Keyword Ad Groups, or SKAGs as we call them.
 This is exactly as it sounds – create an ad group for each of your keywords.

 Including your keywords in both the Headline, Description and Display Path, depending on the length of the term of course, which will draw more eyeballs to your ads.